-Researchers found that maternal obesity (body mass index of 30 or more) and overweight (body mass index between 25 and 30) in mothers was associated with 40 percent and 20 percent greater chance of earlier breast development in girls, respectively.
+Researchers found that maternal obesity (body mass index of 30 or more) and overweight (body mass index between 25 and 30) in mothers was associated with 40% and 20% greater chance of earlier breast development in girls, respectively.
 The study also found a 7-month difference in the onset of breast development in daughters of obese versus underweight mothers.

 For pubic hair development, similar associations between maternal obesity and earlier onset were found.
 However, the data suggest that the associations may differ by race and ethnicity.
-For instance, Asian girls with obese mothers were 50 percent more likely to experience earlier onset of pubic hair than Asian girls with normal-weight mothers, while there were no associations among African-American girls.
+For instance, Asian girls with obese mothers were 50% more likely to experience earlier onset of pubic hair than Asian girls with normal-weight mothers, while there were no associations among African American girls.

 The study also found a significant relationship between hyperglycemia (elevated blood sugar during pregnancy) in mothers and the earlier onset of breast development, but not in mothers with gestational diabetes.